Falsettos: Inception

 Composer William Finn began his theater career with a one-act musical In Trousers (1979), which centers on the character Marvin questioning his sexuality.
 It was produced twice at Playwrights Horizons off-Broadway, opening in February 1978 and again in December 1979.
 It was also produced off-Broadway at Second Stage Theater in March 1981.
 After In Trousers received sharply unfavorable reviews, Finn considered abandoning musical theater and attending medical school.
 He felt that "if the critic for the Times at that time had been more responsible, it would have been a considerable debut.
 But as it was, he just said it was junk."
 Finn struggled in his science classes and discarded his medical school plans, turning back to writing about the character of Marvin.

 Finn soon wrote the songs for another one-act musical about Marvin and his family, March of the Falsettos, collaborating with director James Lapine on the book.
+Actress Alison Fraser, who originated the role of Trina, contributed additional vocal orchestrations.
 This premiered at Playwrights Horizons in April 1981, ran there through September and moved to the Westside Theatre in October 1981.
 March of the Falsettos received more positive critical reception than In Trousers: Ellen Pall of The New York Times wrote that Finn's "brilliant form combined with the absolute topicality of his social themes first bowled critics over".
 In 1989, Finn premiered another musical, Romance in Hard Times, which did not feature any of the characters of Falsettos; it was not a success.

 Almost a decade after March of the Falsettos, in the wake of the 1980s AIDS epidemic, Finn followed with Falsettoland.
 The musical concluded Finn's "Marvin Trilogy" of one-act pieces about Marvin and his circle, beginning with In Trousers and March of the Falsettos.
 Falsettoland opened at Playwrights Horizons on June 28, 1990, then moved to the Lucille Lortel Theatre, on September 16, 1990, where it closed on January 27, 1991.
 It won the 1991 Lucille Lortel Award for Outstanding Musical and the 1991 Drama Desk Award for Outstanding Lyrics.